-Student Early Childhood Educators are required to select a child and create a Holistic Learning and Development journey for the chosen child.
+Student Early Childhood Educators are required to select a child as part of observations Part A and create a Holistic Learning and Development journey for the chosen child.
 The Holistic Child Learning and Development Story will be approximately 800 words and will be submitted to Moodle.